 As one of the most popular VPNs on the market, NordVPN has made a name for itself as a go-to provider for unblocking streaming media, not least YouTube.

-With a VPN server count currently standing at over 5,500, you can be sure of finding a quick connection in a location you need.
-Plus, with its incredible 2048-bit encryption and useful kill switch, you’ll be in safe hands when it comes to your personal privacy.
+With a VPN server count currently standing at over 5,000, you can be sure of finding a quick connection in a location you need.
+Plus, with its top-notch encryption and useful kill switch, you’ll be in safe hands when it comes to your personal privacy.

 You’ll also be able to stream BBC iPlayer, Netflix, Hulu and more, and torrenting is also enabled on tons of servers so Nord’s a one-stop-shop for all of your VPN needs.

 However, while it performs admirably in all areas, there’s nothing in particular that stands out when it comes to being a YouTube VPN.
-Although its apps are useful, it can’t quite match Express’s power or Surfshark’s value.
+Although its apps are useful, it can’t quite match Express’s power and ease of use, or Surfshark’s value.

 That said, if you’re after a great all-round service from the biggest name in the business, NordVPN should be on your list of considerations.

-Hotspot Shield is the perfect choice for those who want absolute speed – and if you're the kind of person who streams a heck of a lot of YouTube videos at 4K, that might well be you.
+Hotspot Shield is the perfect choice for those who want a simple, fast VPN – and if you're the kind of person who streams a heck of a lot of YouTube videos at 4K, that might well be you.

 By using the proprietary Catapult Hydra protocol (yes, it's as good as it sounds), Hotspot Shield can reach speeds of over 400Mbps, which is more than most people's Internet connections can support.
 So, in all likelihood, it won't be your VPN holding you back.